-Many, many women have had breast surgery with implants, or with a breast lift.
+Many women have had breast surgery with implants or with a breast lift.
 Unfortunately, the results may not be what that patient expected or problems have developed over time.
-Most of these conditions can be addressed with Revision Breast Surgery.
-Dr. Birchenough has a personal interest in (and spent his fellowship learning about) these types of breast surgeries.
+Most of these conditions can be addressed with breast revision surgery.
+Dr. Birchenough has an interest in (and spent his fellowship learning about) these types of breast surgeries.

 Breast revision surgery commonly involves removal and replacement of saline or silicone breast implants, adjustments of the position of the implant on the chest, or correction of stretched out skin or drooping breasts.
 The overall goal is to restore a youthful breast contour and appearance.

-There are many conditions that may be addressed with revisionary breast surgery, here are the more common ones:
+There are many conditions that may be addressed with revisionary breast surgery, including:

 - Bottoming Out (breast implant has slid down too low below the bottom of the breast)